robocol-rem-u/motion_control/README.md

 **Author: motion control and power subsystems<br />
 Affiliation: [Robocol](https://robocol.uniandes.edu.co/es/)<br />
-Maintainer: Motion control team at Robocol, email@idk.com
+Maintainer: Motion control team at Robocol, robocol@uniandes.edu.co

 The motion_control_pkg package has been tested under [ROS] Melodic on Ubuntu 18.04.
 For optimal performance, running a partition with Ubuntu on your machine is recommended, however, a virtual machine is still a good option.